 Painting in China has a long history of evolution and refinement, one that is entirely unique comparing to the other ways of painting humanity has ever developed.
 The major element of traditional Chinese painting was nature motif, and a work itself was an attempt to capture a feeling, or an immediate response, not an image.
-Such attitude toward art gave Chinese painting a mainly expressive character in both of its materials and techniques.
+Such attitude toward art gave these paintings a mainly expressive character in both of their materials and techniques.

 Beginning in antiquity and continuing through the centuries, the pigments used for Chinese painting are derived from minerals or organic sources such as plants.
 Chunks of pigments are crushed and ground into fine powder and then combined with a binding agent such as animal glue.
 The color strength is controlled by mixing the pigment with shell white, obtained from ground seashells.
 That is why Chinese colors can not be mixed in the manner as Western water-based colors to produce an infinite range of shades.
 Once prepared, pigments are applied in layers to silk and paper.
 There were a wide range of colors in ancient China; at least 72 colors were recorded in the Tang dynasty.
 Though meticulous style painting fell out of fashion after the rise of ink painting, 30 colors remained in use as late as the Yuan dynasty.
 Playing a less important part in modern practice, only a dozen of Chinese colors are available today, and some of them, such as eosin, are actually Western colors.
 Since the industrial revolution of the late 1970s, synthetic pigments, light consistency as much the same, have become increasingly prevalent.

 - burnt sienna

 - green 3